 At its core, lakeFS uses a Git-like branching model.

 In lakeFS, a repository is a logical namespace used to group together objects, branches and commits.
-It is the equivalent of a Bucket in S3, and a repository in Git.
+It can be considered the lakeFS analog of a bucket in an object store.
+Since it has version control qualities, it is also analogous to a repository in Git.

 Branches are similar in concept to Git branches.